AdityaAngular01/RegexUtil/README.md

-# RegexUtil - A Utility Library for Regular Expressions
+# node-regex-utility - A Utility Library for Regular Expressions

-**RegexUtil** is a comprehensive utility library containing commonly used regular expressions for validating, matching, and parsing various types of data like emails, URLs, phone numbers, IP addresses, dates, and more.
+**Node Regex Utility** is a comprehensive utility library containing commonly used regular expressions for validating, matching, and parsing various types of data like emails, URLs, phone numbers, IP addresses, dates, and more.
 This package helps you save time when working with regex patterns, providing easy-to-use and organized regex for various validation scenarios.

 ## Installation